 The Departments of Mathematics and Informatics are hosted by the Institute of Mathematics of the Romanian Academy.
 The Biochemistry Department is hosted by the Biochemistry Institute of the Romanian Academy.

-A description of the courses offered during the academic year 2016-2017 is available here.
+A description of the courses offered during the academic year 2018-2019 is available here.
 All young researchers at IMAR are welcomed and encouraged to attend SNSB lectures.
-The current schedule is also posted under the IMAR weekly schedule.

-The list of students in mathematics at SNSB for the current academic year (2016-2017) is here.
+The list of students in mathematics at SNSB for the academic year 2017-2018 is here.